 - Eggs - medium or large.
 Eggs act as a binder ingredient and are an emulsifier.
 We use plenty in this recipe to get that light and fluffy batter.

 - Butter - we like to use unsalted butter as many brands add different amounts of salt according to their brand recipes.
-It is best to use unsalted and add salt yourself.

 - Baking powder - increases the volume and lightens up the texture of baked goods.